Your dashboard, your way. Create your own Custom Monitoring Dashboards tailored to your needs.

 - Step 3: Choose your Monitoring Table properties (columns)

 - How to create SNMP Sensors from Monitoring Dashboards

 What is a Monitoring Dashboard?

-A Domotz Monitoring Dashboard is a customizable dashboard that you can create to monitor information for the devices of your choice and from different Domotz Agents (Sites).
+A Domotz Monitoring Dashboard is a customizable dashboard that you can create to monitor information about the devices you choose, from different Domotz Agents (Sites).

-In addition, a Monitoring Dashboard will give you the possibility to configure and display SNMP sensor values on multiple devices at once, and across sites.
+In addition, you can configure and display SNMP sensor values on multiple devices, across different sites in the Monitoring Dashboard.

-You have the possibility to create multiple Monitoring Dashboards and to include different widgets (limited to Monitoring Tables at the moment) in each Dashboard.
+You can create multiple Monitoring Dashboards and include different widgets (limited to Monitoring Tables at the moment) in each Dashboard.
 All this is shared across the entire account so that each Team Member (including Field Operators) can see the Monitoring Dashboards created by a colleague.
-Access to the devices may be limited based on Team Member permissioning.
+Access to the devices may be limited based on a Team Member’s permissions.

 How to create a Monitoring Dashboard